Jocelyn Herbert: Cinema work

 In addition to stage work Herbert also designed for the cinema, where she worked as production or costume designer.
 Her film work began in 1963 with Tony Richardson's Tom Jones and she worked with him again on Ned Kelly (1970) and The Hotel New Hampshire (1984).
 For Karel Reisz she designed Isadora (1968), and films with Lindsay Anderson included If....
 (1968), O Lucky Man!
 (1973) and The Whales of August (1987).

 Personal life

-Herbert had one marriage, to the Arts administrator Anthony Baruh Lousada.
-They had four children – Sandra (who gained fame as a portrait photographer), Jenny, and twins Julian and Olivia.
+Herbert had one marriage, to the arts administrator Anthony Baruh Lousada.
+They had four children.
 The family were neighbours of George and Sophie Devine, on Lower Mall in Hammersmith, London.
-A love affair developed between Jocelyn and George – love letters were discovered by George's daughter Harriet, and in due course they moved to Rossetti Studios in Flood Street, Chelsea, together.
+A love affair developed between Jocelyn and George – love letters were discovered by George's daughter Harriet -- and in due course they moved to Rossetti Studios in Flood Street, Chelsea, together.
 They never married, but Devine willed his estate to her.
-Herbert died on 6 May 2003, in Long Sutton, Hampshire.
 Herbert and Lousada divorced in 1960.
+She died on 6 May 2003, in Long Sutton, Hampshire.